MONDAYS, WEDNESDAYS & THURSDAYS, 7:30 PM - 9:30 PM | DROP-IN SESSION ONLY

 These sessions are mainly catered at adults who are able swimmers to enjoy the lane swimming.
 Anyone under the age of 16 is welcome to attend these sessions too given they adhere to lane swimming rules.

-Just a reminder to all our customers that the centre will be closed on Monday 22nd May for Easter Monday.
+Just a reminder to all our customers that the centre is closed today for Early May Bank Holiday.

 Lane Swimming Rules

 Never get in an occupied lane if another is empty.

 Never get into an occupied lane without letting the person/people already swimming know you are entering.
 Do this by dangling your legs into the water or standing to the side at the end of the lane when they are turning.

 If there is only one other person in the lane, the lane can be split with each person taking half the lane - but you must explicitly agree this - otherwise assume lane/circle swimming.

 Once a third person joins, circle swimming must start.
 Make sure both people know you are joining.

 Circle swimming is dictated by the fastest person present, not the slowest, biggest, or first in.
 Take note of the swimmer’s speeds before you enter.
 Direction is often pool specific.
 Check for direction signs or ask.

 DO NOT turn or push off in front of faster swimmers.
 Faster swimmers should allow slower swimmers as much time as possible before starting.